 Different types of truck cabs meet different needs.
 Generally, regular cab pickup trucks accommodate more payload, while four-door cabs offer a more passenger-oriented experience.
 A Regular Cab truck features two doors and one row of seating for up to three passengers.
 Four-door trucks like the Quad Cab®, Mega Cab® and Crew Cab feature two rows of seating for up to six passengers.
 Note that the Mega Cab comes with the most interior volume and passenger room compared to the other cab sizes.

 Whether your pickup truck will be used for recreation or on a worksite, knowing how you’ll use your pickup truck is an important factor when choosing the right one.

-Add a snowplow to the front of your Ram truck to power through some of the toughest weather Mother Nature has to offer.
+Add an aftermarket snowplow to the front of your Ram truck to power through some of the toughest weather Mother Nature has to offer.

 POWER TAKE OFF (PTO)

 On Ram Chassis Cab trucks, PTO capability is available from the left or right side of the transmission, with both 4x4 and 4x2 configurations, to accommodate a variety of upfits and auxiliary functions.